gitlabhq/omnibus-gitlab/doc/package-information/omnibus_packages.md

 not present or are incorrectly configured, GitLab will not work or it will work unpredictably.

-The [GitLab Architecture Overview] shows some of these components and how they interact.
+The [GitLab Architecture Overview](https://docs.gitlab.com/ee/development/architecture.html#gitlab-architecture-overview) shows some of these components and how they interact.
 Each of these components needs to be configured and kept up to date.

 Most of the components also have external dependencies.
-For example, the Rails application depends on a number of [rubygems].
+For example, the Rails application depends on a number of [Ruby gems](https://gitlab.com/gitlab-org/gitlab-foss/blob/master/Gemfile.lock).
 Some of these dependencies also have their own external dependencies which need to be present on the Operating System in order for them to function correctly.